 It’s a long topic, we would create a post on this.

 In short, using a travel bag like below, would easily fit your entire gear (1 board, 2-3 kites, harness, control bars).
 While travelling on air, luggages like this usually fall under ‘sports equipment’ and most airlines don’t charge extra for it.

-Some do.
-I have a google sheet like this, but the data was as of the time I did the research (definitely pre-Covid…), and by no means the list was exhausted.
-So do your own research.
-But it should give you some sense or perhaps a good starting point.
+However not all airlines are created equal.
+Hence we have a Spreadsheet like this, but the data was as of the time we did the research (definitely pre-Covid…), and by no means the list was exhausted.
+So do your own research before packing.

 - Your favoriate gears / set ups?

 I like boosting high and looping the kites.
 CORE’s XR7 8m and CARVED Imperator 7 twintip are my favoriate combination.
 It simply makes you jump higher.

 It could be, and serious injuries have happened to even the professional players.